sgmurphy/wordpress-plugins/mp3-music-player-by-sonaar/README.txt

 10. Shortcode Builder: Create, Import and Customize audio players using shortcodes in real-time

 == Changelog ==
+= 5.7.1 =
+- New: Setup Wizard to get started when you activate the plugin a first time.
+- Tweak: Improved translation strings so they can be much easier to translate
+- Tweak: Display notice to admin user when max_input_vars is not enough
+- Fix: Issue when removing Favorites if you are not using the sticky player
+- Fix: Issue with Most Recent Played Track in some conditions
+- Fix: Issue with pagination if you are not using the sticky player
+- Fix: Issue with Preview Generation when using .dev domain
+- Fix: PHP 8.2 Warning - Creation of dynamic property is deprecated = Fix: Security Patch

 = 5.7.0.1 =
 Fix: Audio Preview not generating with WooCommerce or Classic Editor Post
 Fix: Warning: Undefined array key "show_miniplayer_note_bt"